Positive Outlook Improves Quality of Life as We Get Older

 Research Shows Benefits of Positive Thinking for Older Adults

 To date, there has been a great deal of research examining how aging adults respond to stress and what makes them cope better.
 However, the results have been equivocal.
 Some research has demonstrated that older adults cope better with stress than younger adults, while some studies have shown they cope worse and still others have shown no difference between the two groups.
-New research from North Carolina State has now demonstrated that many of these differences can be accounted for by attitude, in particular having a positive outlook.
+New research from North Carolina State University has now demonstrated that many of these differences can be accounted for by attitude, in particular having a positive outlook.
 The researchers built on these finding by examining whether there were benefits tied specifically to participants attitudes about aging.

 The researchers at North Carolina State examined whether older adults who viewed aging in more optimistic terms were more resilient or coped better with stress than older adults with poor outlooks toward aging.
 Participants were asked a series of questions such as whether they felt as useful now as they had when they when they were younger and whether they felt as happy now as when they were younger.
 They were also asked about stress they had experienced that day.
 Researchers measured the extent to which participants suffered from negative emotions such as fear, irritability, anxiety or distress and their personality style in terms of how optimistic they were.